-Love is in the Air (Amour et Turbulences) is a French romantic comedy and like most French romantic comedies, revolves primarily around sex.
+Love is in the Air (Amour et Turbulences) is a French romantic comedy and, like most French romantic comedies, revolves primarily around sex.
 Watch enough of these, and you’ll begin to think that the French have better sex than Americans.
-Antoine (Nicolas Bedos) is a womanizing lawyer who is referred to as “Mr. Two Weeks” by the women in his life.
+Antoine (Nicolas Bedos) is a womanizing lawyer referred to as “Mr. Two Weeks” by the women in his life.
 The nickname is due to his lack of sexual arousal after two weeks with the same woman.
 His fellow passenger and ex-lover, Julie (Ludivine Sagnier) has moved beyond Antoine and met her fiancé, Franck (Arnaud Ducret).
-Franck isn’t Mr. Perfect, more Mr. I’m-Tired-Of-Looking and Antoine has re-entered Julie’s life in the nick of time.
-The wedding is on Saturday, but anyone who makes it fifteen minutes into the movie without seeing that isn’t going to happen ought to have their head examined.
+Franck isn’t Mr. Perfect, more Mr. I’m-Tired-Of-Looking, and Antoine has re-entered Julie’s life in the nick of time.
+The wedding is on Saturday, but anyone who makes it 15 minutes into this movie without seeing that isn’t going to happen ought to have their head examined.
 It ends just like you think it will.
 If it didn’t, you would be right to demand your money back.

-The story of how Antoine and Julie came together and fell apart is told to the their fellow passengers.
-Neither paints the other in particularly flattering light, but they (and we) see right through the façade.
-Antoine may be a booze guzzling, womanizing lawyer but he has a soft spot for domesticity and a lot of affection for Julie.
-Julie is a whole lot tamer, but is passionate and creative (she wants to be the next Andy Warhol).
-The two of them actually make for a perfect couple, but the occasional misunderstanding erects a wall between them.
-Not a huge one, but one that gives them both pause.
-With a little help from their friends (and a few convenient scenes courtesy of screenwriters) Antoine and Julie will learn to stop pausing.
+The story of how Antoine and Julie came together and fell apart is told to their fellow passengers.
+Neither paints the other in a particularly flattering light, but they (and we) see right through the façade.
+Antoine may be a booze guzzling, womanizing lawyer, but he has a soft spot for domesticity and a lot of affection for Julie.
+Julie is a whole lot tamer but is passionate and creative (she wants to be the next Andy Warhol).
+The two of them actually make for a perfect couple, but the occasional misunderstanding erects a wall between them—not a huge one, but one that gives them both pause.
+With a little help from their friends (and a few convenient scenes courtesy of screenwriters), Antoine and Julie will learn to stop pausing.

-There is no shortage of romantic comedies, on both sides of the Atlantic, and they have their moments and can be a lot of fun, but most are lite fare.
+There is no shortage of romantic comedies on both sides of the Atlantic, and they have their moments and can be a lot of fun, but most are light fare.
 Little diversions that make a Saturday afternoon go by.
-Amour et Turbulances isn’t much more of a diversion from the rest, but it is a little more.
-Some times, a little more is more than enough.
+Amour et Turbulences isn’t much more of a diversion from the rest, but it is a little more.
+Sometimes, a little more is more than enough.